RubyData/RubyData.github.io/index.md

 For such developers and users, RubyData wants to provide the following things:

-- Environment to try the tools
+- Environments to try the tools
 - Documents to learn the tools and related topics
 - Places to collaborate with each other